On this day

 I think about life and death

-About how the lustre of life is dulled under the looming shadow of Death.
+About how the lustre of life is dulled

-Death, however, is sweet when everything hurts.
+Death, however, is sweet when

-I'm sure the burns left you crying in agony
+I'm sure the burns left you crying in

-Much that Death, laying down her reaping scythe
+Much that Death, laying down her

-Personally closed your eyes and those of others
+Personally closed your eyes and those

 And lulled all of you to sleep.